ecohen13/elishacohen/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests include the politics of gender, race and ethnic politics, fairness, inequality and political methodology in the United States.
+bio: My research interests include the study of gender, race and ethnic politics, fairness, inequality and political methodology in the United States.
 email: ""
 name: Elisha Cohen
 organizations: